 A history of ankle sprains can also affect knee pain.
 This happens as a result of protecting the ankle or if the ankle lacks range of motion.
 The knee then often makes up for this lack of motion, causing pain.

-- Q What is Hoffa's syndrome?
+- Q What is patellofemoral pain syndrome (PFPS)?